observablehq/plot/docs/marks/geo.md

 Plot.graticule()
 ```

-Returns a new geo mark with a [default 10° global graticule](https://github.com/d3/d3-geo/blob/main/README.md#geoGraticule10) geometry object and the given *options*.
+Returns a new geo mark with a [10° global graticule](https://github.com/d3/d3-geo/blob/main/README.md#geoGraticule10) geometry object and the given *options*.